#SaludTues Tweetchat 4/5: How to Encourage and Achieve Participation in Cancer Clinical Trials

 • What is a clinical trial?

-• Why is it so important for Latinos and other people of color to participate in cancer clinical trials?
+• Why is it so important for Latinos and other people to participate in cancer clinical trials?

-Be sure to use the hashtag #SaludTues to follow the conversation on Twitter and share your strategies, stories, and resources to explore how clinical trials can make a huge difference in the lives of Latinos!
+Be sure to use the hashtag #SaludTues to follow the conversation on Twitter/X and share your stories and resources.

 Explore More: